adhdproject/adhdproject.github.io/Tools/Human.md

 Example 1: Setting up Monitoring on a service account
 -----------------------------------------------------

+NOTE: From this point on all commands in this tutorial will be run as root.
+To become root as a normal user with sudo privileges execute this command **`sudo su -`**

 To set up monitoring on a service account run the tool with the name of the account as the first command line argument.